 5. Remember the Mana Curve

-The mana curve is essentially a curve you get when you make a graph of how many cards of a certain mana cost there are in a deck.
+The mana curve is essentially a curve, which you get when you make a graph of how many cards of a certain mana cost there are in a deck.
 Let’s take a look at some average examples.

-Therefore when building an aggro deck, you should always pay attention that you deck has a lot of one and two drops.
+Therefore, when building an aggro deck, you should always pay attention that your deck has a lot of one and two drops.
 Also, don’t play 6+ drops, but you might get to squeeze a powerful five drop or two in there.

-Curve of midrange decks is – as expected – heavier on the late game than the one we saw before.
-Importantly that doesn’t mean that you play a ton of four and five costing cards.
+Curve of a midrange decks is – as expected – heavier on the late game than the one we saw before.
+Importantly, that doesn’t mean that you play a ton of four and five costing cards.
 You need enough early plays to pressure control and keep up with aggro decks.

 Newer players often think of control as a slower deck.
 Yes, control deck wins slowly, but that doesn’t mean that it plays slow cards.
-On the contrary as you can see, control decks play a lot of cheap interaction.
+As you can see, it’s quite the opposite, as control decks play a lot of cheap interaction.

 6. Have Great Manabase

 There are three major things you should get in order: